sebymusundi/epitope_analysis/README.md

 #### B-cell linear epitope prediction

 We utilized Bepipred 2.0 and Epidope to predict epitopes.
 Bepipred 2.0 is a tool used to predict the presence of b-cell linear epitopes.
-We then made an R script

-Currently, Bepipred 2.0 is hosted at DTU University found here https://services.healthtech.dtu.dk/services/BepiPred-2.0/
+We then made an R script **bepipred_extractor.R**.
+Currently, Bepipred 2.0 is hosted at DTU University found here https://services.healthtech.dtu.dk/services/BepiPred-2.0/.
 Bepipred accepts a maximum of 50 protein sequences and 300,000 amino acids per submission with the length ranging from 10-300000.
 The output for multiple protein sequences can be downloaded in the form of a CSV file.
 However, the output contains raw b-cell epitope sequences and takes time to process especially on epitopes that meet the defined threshold of 0.5.
 Herein I tried to extract the exposed epitopes that met the threshold score of 0.5.
 The final output file is in the form of a table containing the protein_ID, start and end position, epitope sequence, and length.
 The first trial is run with 50 protein sequences.

+#### B-cell epitope analysis

+We used BLAST to create a non-falciparum and human database and blasted the predicted B-cell linear epitopes against these database.
+We selected epitopes that had percentage similarity > 70, coverage>95% and length 10-30 amino acids.
+We further used Vaxijen 2.0 to check for antigenicity, AllerTop for allergenicity and ToxinPred for toxicity.
+We selected epitopes that were cross-species, non-human, non-allergen, non-toxic and antigenic.

+##### Conservation analysis

+We analyzed 27 locally sequenced isolated using the nextflow pipeline **plasmodium_variant.nf**.
+We obtained variant calling files and used the script **epitope_extraction.sh** to extract amino acid sequences containing the peptides of interest.